microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Add the **DICOM Data Owner** role for yourself (i.e., your username in Azure) as well as for the Postman client application ([documentation available here](https://docs.microsoft.com/en-us/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-dicom-service)).

-Generate an access token for yourself (username) or the Postman client application to resource https://dicom.healthcareapis.azure.com.
+Generate an access token for yourself (username) or the Postman client application to [resource](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-services-).
 Check the *hints* folder if you need to find out how to generate the token.

 ### Step 4 - Choose a path for the rest of the Challenge